Frequently Asked Questions

 Q) What’s the first step in getting a heavy vehicle licence?

 A) The first step is to complete the RMS Driver Knowledge Test for the licence class you wish to achieve, and upon completion, purchase an RMS HVCBA logbook and Guidebook.
-See our Links page for access to a practise test and other useful resources.
+See our Links page for access to a DKT practise test, Question bank, iPhone app link plus other useful resources.

 Q) I’ve passed the Knowledge Test at the RMS, then what?